borges2/OmniStack8/README.md

 </p>

 ## - Main page (Like/Dislike)
-This screen is the main one where all the github users registered in the application are listed.
+This screen is the main one, where all github users registered in the application who have not yet received a like or dislike are listed.
 The logged in user has the option to give (like) or (dislike) the desired user of the listing via the button below the profile.
 After pressing the button, the chosen user will be removed from the list of the logged in user.
 If you have chosen the option (like) and that same user has given (like) the logged in user, a screen will appear with the avatar (image) and the message (match) of the chosen user.
 ## Web app
 <p align="center">
   <img width="600" height="300" src="https://github.com/borges2/OmniStack8/blob/master/image/InterfaceWeb.png">